 c) Fill support bed first.
+The media will not always sr

 The media will not always spill down inside the tank and may need to be swept inside.

 The large funnel (sold separately makes filling the tank easier and neater.
 (Or an empty 1 gallon or 4 liter container with the bottom cut out makes a good funnel.)